So let’s say that you’re dealing with anxiety. I’m going to take a wild guess that your internal dialogue might sound something like this…

 You could also choose these Stories: “Let me slow down and look at one thing at a time,” or “This is a lot, and, I’m going to use time to breathe and get grounded and then do my best,” or “Let me see who I can ask for help,” or “I don’t know how, yet, but somehow and some way, I’m going to find a new job.”

-The Bigger View
+The Bigger View of dealing with anxiety

 Now, let me make sure that I say this: I am 100%, completely, and fully aware of how this sounds.
 You might already be writing this off as a completely “Pollyanna” idea that doesn’t help real people with the real problems of their lives.